 If you're never exactly sure how many numbers and periods to use with the software versioning that most programmers seem to be devoted to, this tip might save you some time and energy.

-Every time I make a significant change to a program I'm working on, I save it as a new file so I can go back to a previous working version if I mess something up.
+Every time I make a significant change to a program I'm working on, I use Save As to save it as a new file so I can go back to a previous working version if I mess something up.
 I don't have time to figure out what version number it should be (220.127.116.11?
 Huh?), so I simply put the year, month, day, and military time.
 Here's an example:

 I changed the system clock on my computer to military time, so all I have to do is look down in the corner.
 No more complicated version numbers, just the fast and easy date and time.